E. B. Potter: Career

-While at the Naval Academy he married Grace Brauer (8 August 1925—25 February 1997), on 21 May 1954, with whom he had two daughters: Katherine Anne, Lorraine Frances.
+While at the Naval Academy he married Grace Brauer (8 August 1925 – 25 February 1997), on 21 May 1954, with whom he had two daughters: Katherine Anne and Lorraine Frances.

 Potter lectured widely on naval history and was a member of the U.S. Naval Institute, the American Historical Association, and the American Association of University Professors.

 Potter died of congestive heart failure in Annapolis, Maryland.